pwright/skupper-example-yaml/README.md

             - containerPort: 8080
 ~~~

-The _AttachedConnector_ resource below configures the East site
+The _AttachedConnector_ resource below is placed in namespace
-to forward remote connections with routing key `backend` to port
+`north` and attaches to the East site.
+It forwards connections
-8080 on pods matching the selector `app=backend` in namespace
+to port 8080 on pods matching the selector `app=backend`.
-`north`.

 [attached-connector.yaml](north/attached-connector.yaml):